edawson/gfakluge/README.md

                 f << og;

 ## Status
-- <del>Parsing from fstream is still not implemented</del>.
-- **Now totally supports parsing to/from an istream**.
 - GFAKluge is essentially a set of dumb containers - it does no error checking of your structure to detect if it is valid GFA.
 This may change as the GFA spec becomes more formal.
-- Now parses JSON structs in optional fields of sequence lines (just as strings though).
+- Parses JSON structs in optional fields of sequence lines (just as strings though).
+- Full GFA1/GFA2 compatibility and interconversion is now implemented.

 ## Getting Help